DEATH OF A DELFT BLUE (1964)

 Shortly after Aunt Opal commissions a portrait of the beautiful-yet-cruel features of Florian (including a second study of the young man's hand holding a "delft blue" hyacinth flower), the subject goes missing.
 An earlier accident involving polish left on the stairs--coupled with a street barrel-organ playing an unusual Scottish lament for the dead--puts the wind up, and Dame Beatrice decides to look into the matter.
 The trail brings her back to Britain, where Florian might have met his fate while exploring the mines and caves outside Derbyshire.
 But Laura is spared from rappelling into the cavernous Eldon Hole (much to her adventure-loving dismay): Florian is discovered alive, but not out of trouble.
 Shortly thereafter, two barmaids die from eating poisoned chocolates, and the pretty young man may have been the intended victim--or a deliberate murderer.

 Death of a Delft Blue also finds Gladys Mitchell at her most tangential.
-The indulgence of creating and folding into dialogue all manner of literary allusions--Biblical, poetical, mythological, and historical--proves occasionally interesting, but it's also digressive and trying.
+The indulgence of creating and folding into dialogue all manner of literary allusions -- Biblical, poetical, mythological, and historical -- proves occasionally interesting, but it's also digressive and trying.
 Rudyard Kipling, Parson Woodforde and his diary entries, and Samuel Butler's Hudibras are just a few of the many conversation topics.
 The phrase origins of "at sixes and sevens," "higgledy-piggledy," and "through thick and thin" are also discussed at length.
-These educational tangents would not feel so intrusive if the story plotting was faster or stronger or both.
+These educational tangents would not feel so intrusive if the story plotting were faster or stronger.
 As is, it's like being seated for a meal and offered nothing but the history of the glassware.
 It's delft blue, and sadly not of the manufacturer's best quality.